 – When a qualifying race has to be stopped ‘in the interest of safety’ the rider deemed the primary cause will be able to re-start from the tapes but no points will be scored.
 Races may be awarded at the referee’s discretion after 2 laps have been completed.

 – Gate positions in the finals are selected by riders based on their finishing order in qualifying.
-Ties are separated by the races between the tied riders and then the count back method (wins, seconds, thirds etc.), if possible race winning times and then by the toss of a coin.
+Ties are separated by the races between the tied riders, then the count back method (wins, seconds, thirds etc.), if possible race winning times and then by the toss of a coin.

 – Series points are awarded on the results of the finals.
 However where a rider qualifies for a final but is unable to take part they will be awarded the place immediately behind those who did take part in that final.
 For example Rider X qualifies for a B final but can’t take part.
 The B Final decides positions 5 to 7 so Rider X is awarded 8th.